 In any one semester, Veterinary Medical Scientist Training Program(VMSTP) scholars are enrolled in either the DVM or the PhD curriculum; students may begin their training in either curriculum.
 However, we have found that our strongest applicants to the VMSTP are already enrolled in either the DVM or a PhD program.
 We accept applicants from any compatible UGA PhD program.

 We expect every VMSTP scholar to become a clinically competent veterinarian as well as a biomedical researcher capable of acquiring research funding and publishing their work.
-In order to function at a high level of cross competency, the scholar must focus his/her efforts on medicine when enrolled in the DVM curriculum, and on research productivity when enrolled as a graduate student.
+In order to function at a high level of cross competency, the scholar must focus his/her efforts on medicine when enrolled in the DVM curriculum and on research productivity when enrolled as a graduate student.

-The curriculum for PhD programs varies considerably and not all doctoral programs are willing to allow students to be dual enrolled.
+The curriculum for PhD programs varies considerably and not all doctoral programs are willing to allow students to be dually enrolled.
 Some doctoral programs have a core curriculum and a structured training plan in which every student participates.
 Others require the student and their advisory committee to select the coursework and timeline for training.
 However all programs must comply with the UGA Graduate School’s academic and enrollment policies.
-Contact the graduate coordinator of your desired PhD program to determine its suitability for the VMSTP.
+Contact the graduate-coordinator of your desired PhD program to determine its suitability for the VMSTP.

 Core Course Requirements

 - 9 semesters of DVM study (click here to read the DVM curriculum)

 - 4 to 6 years of research study for the PhD segment

 - Student completes 30 hours of graduate coursework, then is admitted to candidacy